PRODUCT CATEGORIES

 Likewise, it is most important that you use an oil-based paint of good quality.
 Your extra care will be rewarded for many years to come!

 Latex paints, while great for inside, merely stay on the surface of the wood.
-Stains, although excellent for Cedar and Redwood, do not provide the extra measure of protection most outside trim requires.
+Stains do not provide the extra measure of protection most outside trim requires.
 Oil-based paints, on the other hand, work down into the wood, sealing and nurturing.
 They provide a thicker covering, thereby better protecting the wood.

 Please ... don't let anyone talk you out of using oil-based paint, and lots of it!